Featured image displaying the logos of Jira and Wrike in Unito's guide to setting up a simple Two-Way Sync

 Learn more about flow directions.

 Step 3.
-Set rules to determine which Jira issues and Wrike tasks to sync with Unito
+Set rules for which Jira issues and Wrike tasks to sync

 Select Add a new trigger to begin setting your rules.
 There can be some variability here depending on your particular setup in each tool.